semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Available plans={['Scaleup']} />

-In the "Who can deploy?" section you can define the users and roles that can manually start the promotion.
-Granular permission is optional.
+In the "Who can deploy?" section, you can define the users and roles that can manually start the promotion.
+Granular permissions are optional.
 You can go to the next section if you don't need to restrict access to the promotion.

 By default, everyone can start the promotion linked to this environment.
 To restrict access:

 <Steps>

-1. Select "Allow only particular users to deploy"
+1. Select **Allow only particular users to deploy**.
-2. Optionally, select the roles that can deploy from the list
+2. Optionally, select the roles that can deploy from the list.
-3. Optionally, select the members of your organization that can deploy
+3. Optionally, select the members of your organization that can deploy.
-4. Uncheck the "Allow automatic promotions.." option to disallow [automatic promotions](#automatic-promotions)
+4. Uncheck the **Allow automatic promotions from target** option to disallow [automatic promotions](#automatic-promotions).
-5. Press **Next**
+5. Press **Next**.

     <details>
     <summary>Show me</summary>